PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 ![After](After.png)

-### Conclusion
+### Conclusions:
-This machine learning helps company to reduce telemarketing costs by eliminating customers who aren't going to subscribe.
+- This machine learning helps company to reduce telemarketing costs by eliminating customers who aren't going to subscribe.

-The results can be improve by having more datas of bank clients who susbcribed.
+- The results can be improved by having more datas of bank clients who susbcribed.

-This project helps get better understanding at prediction machine learning using classification algorithms.

 ### Business Insights: